Ras-Pekt/exerciseRepo/c/hour_2/README.md

 	}
 	```

-**DISCLAIMER: Some of the code is intentionally wrong, to find out common coding mistakes, learn to interpret error messages and practice debugging code from such error messages**
+**NOTE: Some of the code is intentionally wrong, to find out common coding mistakes, learn to interpret error messages and practice debugging code from such error messages**